ir-rafio/AHIUPC-2025/editorials/H.md

 <details>
 <summary>Bonus Problem</summary>

-Pythagoras has become even more picky and will now only play with right triangluar toys that have an **integer** altitude to the hypotenuse.
-Here, the altitude to the hypotenuse means the length of the perpendicular drawn from the right angle of a right triangle to the hypotenuse.
+Pythagoras has become even more picky and will now only play with right triangluar toys that have an **integer** height.
+Here, the height of a right triangle means the length of the perpendicular drawn from the right angle to the hypotenuse.

-For example, in the following figure, $h$ is the altitude to the hypotenuse:
+For example, in the following figure, $h$ is the height of the triangle:

 ![triangle](./images/altitude.png)